Young driver insurance

 What is young driver insurance?

-Your age is one factor that insurers use when working out how much to charge you for car insurance, but it's not the only thing (see what affects your car insurance quote).
-There's therefore no such thing as 'young driver insurance' or 'teenage car insurance', as most car insurance policies are open to anyone.
+Your age is one factor that insurers use when working out how much to charge you for car insurance, but it's not the only thing (see what affects your quote).
+There's therefore no such thing as 'young driver car insurance' or 'teenage car insurance', as most policies are open to all ages.

-However, as many young drivers have little driving experience, they'll typically have to pay more for insurance, so we've written this guide with extra tips and tricks to try to help readers combat this.
+However, as many young drivers have little driving experience, they'll typically have to pay more for insurance, so we've written this guide with extra tips and tricks to help you combat this.
 These include considering black box insurance (also see our main How to get cheaper car insurance guide).

 What type of insurance do young drivers need?